Designing for specification: a future-ready website and library for architects

 Standard Patent Glazing (SPG) has more than a century of expertise behind its patented glazing systems.
 But the way architects and construction professionals research, specify and download technical information has changed fast.
 When SPG approached us, they had already introduced a new logo and were ready to modernise the rest of the experience around it.

 Architects and construction professionals don’t browse for fun.
 They’re usually under pressure, trying to solve a problem and make a decision.
-SPG’s old experience made that harder than it needed to be.
+SPG’s old user experience made that harder than it needed to be.
 Technical information existed, but it wasn’t always easy to locate, compare or retrieve, and the site didn’t reflect the precision and authority SPG is known for.

 At the same time, SPG needed to balance two truths.
 They are a heritage brand with real credibility, but they also need to feel contemporary and engineered for modern buildings.
 The work had to succeed in two very different contexts: